389ds/389ds.github.io/docs/389ds/design/query-optimisation.md

 ### Description
 ---------------

-The majority of work currently done in the seas is the ldbm backends ldbm_search.c, in the function ldbm_back_search().
+The majority of work currently done in the search is in the ldbm backends ldbm_search.c, in the function ldbm_back_search().
 Depending on the search type, this calls filter_candidates in the case of subtree and onelevel searches (A base search will only ever have one result, so is already considered as optimised.)

 In the absence of indexed attributes, the searching backend builds a filtering regex, compiles and applies it to the entries in the candidate list.
 We are not interested in this behaviour as we are unable to improve the performance of this behaviour in a fully unindexed search.